oldmartijntje/Project-Kazamata/README.md

 # Project-Kazamata

+I am also creating a CLI for this framework [here](https://github.com/oldmartijntje/Kazamata-CLI)

 This is a HTML-JS project for me to learn HTML Canvas.

-I am going to follow [this](https://www.youtube.com/watch?v=HmxNrlPx8iY) tutorial for the kickstart, but then probably will twist it towards my design.

 To run locally:
 ```